-Mish thrives on achieving practical outcomes at both strategic and applied levels; drawing on her diverse experience in marketing, communications, education and sport.
-As Inventium’s General Manager, she is a solutions focussed process fixer, fun maker, people planner, forward thinker and detail aficionado.
+Mish prides herself on having a healthy mix of ‘book smarts’ and ‘street smarts’ and thrives on achieving highly practical outcomes at both strategic and applied levels; drawing on her diverse experience in marketing, communications, education and sport.
+She is a solutions focussed process fixer, fun maker, problem solver, efficiency seeker, forward thinker and detail aficionado.

 Never one to stop learning, the challenge-loving Mish proved her completely inflexible, ‘office-worker body’ wrong by becoming a Studio/Rehab Pilates Instructor – a significant mental and physical test!
 An avid ‘Melbourne fan’, you might also find her brunching at a funky café, critiquing a coffee, walking her dachshund (Rory), or completing a creative craft project.

-Helping people and organisations to generate, prototype and scale their ideas is a focus of Judy’s at Inventium.
+Helping people and organisations to identify breakthrough opportunities for innovation and experiment with their ideas is a focus of Judy’s at Inventium.
 One of her major motivations is being able to demystify innovation for people, creating an army of innovators in her wake.
-Her business degree focussed on Entrepreneurship, during which she studied International Business at Ecole Supérieure de Commerce in France and represented RMIT at the Annual Collegiate Entrepreneurship Organisation Conference in Chicago, USA.
+Her business degree focussed on Entrepreneurship, during which she studied International Business at Ecole Supérieure de Commerce in France and represented Australia at the Annual Collegiate Entrepreneurship Organisation Conference in Chicago, USA.

-Before joining Inventium, Judy was a Senior Innovation Consultant at Deloitte where she worked with employees at all levels through the ideation, synthesis and development phases of innovation.
-She has managed program initiatives aimed at improving the ways in which people work, as well as improving business processes, technologies, and products and services.
-Judy excels at connecting people and projects, breaking down silos and fostering collaboration.
-She is experienced in facilitation, having run workshops for clients across Australia and overseas.
+Before joining Inventium, Judy was a Senior Innovation Consultant at Deloitte where she worked with employees at all levels to generate creative solutions to client challenges & rapidly prototype & scale their innovations.
+She has managed program initiatives aimed at improving the ways in which people work, as well as improving business processes, technologies, products and services.
+Judy excels at making complex concepts simple.
+She is experienced in facilitation, having run workshops for clients across Australia, USA, Europe and Asia.

-In her time outside of Inventium, Judy immerses herself in the social entrepreneurship and start up scene and is a board member for the Awesome Foundation.
-Known (unashamedly) for her dad jokes, you can often find her crooning away behind the keys of her piano.
+In her time outside of Inventium, Judy immerses herself in the Australian startup environment.
+Known (unashamedly) for her dad jokes, her warped sense of humour will make its way into most conversations.
 Judy is also proficient in the baking of brownies, but don’t let her chocolate addiction fool you, she’s a Tough Mudder finalist to boot!